Learn what the Government of Ontario’s Environmental Registry is and what’s on it.

 What’s not on the registry?

-We have separate sites for:
+We also have separate sites for:

 - environmental assessments – the planning, consultation and decision-making process to make sure potential environmental effects are considered before certain projects, like public roads and highways, transit or flood protection projects, begin